Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Run Safe Template Linter
 ========================

-Follow instructions for the :ref:`Safe Template Linter`.
+Follow the instructions for using the :ref:`Safe Template Linter`.
 Search for any rule violations in the files you are working on.
-Since accuracy and completeness is not guaranteed, this should just be used to check your work.
+Accuracy and completeness are not guaranteed, so use the linter just to check your work.

 .. _Safe Template Linter: